NirajRoy43/TeleChatExport/README.md

 ⚠️ After Exporting chats, Go to settings --> Devices --> Terminate all other sessions, for safety purposes !

-💌 If you Face any Error Feel free to [contact me](https://t.me/NemesisRoy)
+💌 If you Face any Error Feel free to [🔔Ping Me](https://t.me/NemesisRoy)